blinkmobile/busmq/README.md

 We **highly recommend** that you customise this value for production use.

+### LETSENCRYPT_DOMAIN

+Specifies the domain name to register for a LetsEncrypt certificate.
+This will use the LetsEncrypt staging environment if NODE_ENV is not "production".
+If this is not set, then the web service will use unencrypted HTTP.

+### LETSENCRYPT_EMAIL

+Specifies a contact email address to register with LetsEncrypt.

+### NODE_ENV

+Set this to "production" to enable live production deployment features.

 ### REDIS_PORT_6379_ADDR

 Specifies the Redis hostname or IP address.
 No default.
 Mandatory.